India › Best Places to Stay in Bengaluru

 The attraction of this area not far west of Cubbon Park is its proximity to the main bus and train stations and the fact that most hotels can offer more space, including genuine gardens, than downtown hotels.
 There are few facilities of interest to tourists within walking distance, but hotels are only 10-15 minutes by auto-rickshaw from the extensive gardens at Cubbon Park and top-end shopping in UB City mall.

-Best Luxury Hotel: Taj West End Best Cheap/Moderate Hotel: The Royale Senate Race Course
+Best Luxury Hotels: Taj West End • Four Seasons • Shangri-La Best Cheap/Moderate Hotel: The Royale Senate Race Course

 All Bengaluru Hotel Reviews